Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 Alright, so you've come this far – but what's next for core web vitals, and how do you stay ahead?
 Turns out, the web is always changing, so your strategy needs to as well.

-Keep up with Google's updates.
+- Keep up with Google's updates.
 They're always tweaking things, so stay informed!
-Check the Google Search Central blog often.
+Check the Google Search Central blog often, or follow them on social media.

 So, keep learning and tweaking, and you should be alright!